instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-01.md

 ## Resistance is futile

 With the help of several folks from the Flipper dev community, I recently built [an app to calculate the value of resistors](https://flipc.org/instantiator/flipper-zero-experimental-apps?branch=main&root=resistors) by decoding the coloured bands on them.

+{{< youtube mCpjn93I1Sw >}}

 More detail and source code at:

 * [instantiator/flipper-zero-experimental-apps](https://github.com/instantiator/flipper-zero-experimental-apps)